jgddesigns/progress_widgets/README.md

     Trigger (required)

-        A React state-variable set that holds a variable which triggers the movement of the current widget.
+        A React state-variable set that holds a boolean value which triggers the movement of the current widget.
 The variable moves the widget when set to 'true'.
 The state does not need to be set to 'false' on the project end.

         Example: